Organisation domain settings

 Remove first before replacing

-If the organisation already has a subdomain and you need a different one, remove the current value first.
-The current UI does not expose a direct replace action.
+If the organisation already has a subdomain and you need a different one, remove the existing value first.
+There is no direct replace action.

 Verify the final organisation state

-After saving, confirm that the organisation shows the expected subdomain or, if relevant, the read-only custom-domain state.
+After saving, confirm that the organisation shows the expected subdomain or, if relevant, the read-only custom domain.

 Validation rules